LeadDyno/leaddyno-website/paypal_integration_guide.md

 ## Enable PayPal Integration with LeadDyno ##

+The PayPal integration with LeadDyno is done via the [JavaScript API](http://developer.leaddyno.com/js-api.html).
 To enable PayPal integration with LeadDyno, call the function
 {% highlight javascript %}
   LeadDyno.initPaypal();
 {% endhighlight %}

-in addition to the other LeadDyno visit tracking code
+in addition to the standard LeadDyno visit tracking code

 A typical complete installation of LeadDyno with PayPal integration enabled would be to have the following in the header section on every page of your site: